- What does “Sunset” mean?

 How much money has Sunset saved?

-Reviews conducted between 1982 and 2019 have had an estimated positive fiscal impact of $1 billion in state and federal savings and revenue gains, with a return of $19 for every $1 appropriated to the Sunset Commission since 1985.
+Sunset reviews conducted since 1985 — when Sunset began tracking — have had an estimated positive fiscal impact of $1 billion in state and federal savings and revenue gains, with a return of $16 for every $1 appropriated to the Sunset Commission.

 Is Sunset effective at passing good government reforms?